Nuclear Radiation Unit

 Financial Support

 All newly admitted full-time students will be supported by a studentship which is granted on a yearly basis and is subject to renewal.
 There are minimum academic requirements for students applying for renewal of the studentship.
-MPhil students will normally be granted the studentship for a maximum of two years and PhD students a maximum of three years, and the studentship award period should not exceed students’ stipulated study period.
-The studentship rate for 2007-08 is HK$12,860 per month, subject to revision in September of every year.
-Any revision to the studentship rate will apply to both current and new students.
+The studentship rate can be found on the webpage of our Chow Yei Ching School of Graduate Studies.
 Studentship recipients are normally required to undertake up to six hours of academic related duties per week, as assigned by the Department.
 The students shall not engage in any paid employment without the prior approval of the University.

 4.